Psycho Patrol R: Setting

 Psycho Patrol R is set in an alternate 2000 AD.
-The countries of Europe have merged into the unitary federal state of Pan-Europa, which now suffers from economic decline and social decay.
-Wilhelm Reich's theory of orgone energy has been proven scientifically and harnessed as a power source for advanced technologies such as mechs, and Reich's anti-fascist and anti-Hitlerite philosophies are a cornerstone of modern statecraft and criminology.
+The countries of Europe, except for the United Kingdom, merged into the unitary federal state of Pan-Europa, a superpower now rife with economic decline and social decay.
+Wilhelm Reich's theory of orgone energy has been proven scientifically and harnessed as a power source for advanced technologies such as mechs, and Reich's anti-fascist and anti-Hitlerite philosophies have shaped modern statecraft and criminology.
 The European Federal Police (EFP) handles all law enforcement and counter-terrorism operations across Pan-Europa, but has become bloated, callous, and corrupt.
-Recently, EFP Director Lorenzo Visconti has established the EFP Psychohazard Division, or Psycho Patrol, which he touts as a revolutionary new approach to crime fighting.
-The Psycho Patrol officially advocates non-violent solutions to crime, primarily the analysis and treatment of the criminal psyche through the removal of "psychohazard" phenomena that precipitate criminal and subversive thoughts, but in practice it has nearly unlimited latitude to apply lethal force to resolve any perceived violation of the law or threat to the state, ranging from violent acts of terrorism to mere complaints about the inefficiency of government services.
+The newest branch of the EFP is the Psychohazard Division, or Psycho Patrol, led by Chief Lorenzo Visconti.
+The Psycho Patrol officially advocates non-violent solutions to crime, primarily the analysis and treatment of the criminal psyche through the removal of "psychohazards", viral psychic phenomena that precipitate criminal and subversive thoughts, but in practice it has nearly unlimited latitude to apply lethal force to resolve any perceived violation of the law or threat to the state, ranging from violent acts of terrorism to mere complaints about the inefficiency of government services.